Godfrey Kneller: Career

 The brothers came to England in 1676, and won the patronage of the Duke of Monmouth.
 He was introduced to, and painted a portrait of, Charles II.

 In England, Kneller concentrated almost entirely on portraiture.
 In the spirit of enterprise, he founded a studio which churned out portraits on an almost industrial scale, relying on a brief sketch of the face with details added to a formulaic model, aided by the fashion for gentlemen to wear full wigs.
+Under this system, Kneller was capable of receiving up to fourteen sitters in a single day.
 His portraits set a pattern that was followed until William Hogarth and Joshua Reynolds.

-Nevertheless, he established himself as a leading portrait artist in England.
+He eventually established himself as a leading portraitist in England.
 When Sir Peter Lely died in 1680, Kneller was jointly appointed Principal Painter in Ordinary with John Riley to the Crown by Charles II.

 For about 20 years (c.
 1682–1702) he lived at No. 1617 The Great Piazza, Covent Garden.
 Kneller's studio manager was Edward Byng.

+Between early 1690 and late 1691, Kneller painted the Hampton Court Beauties depicting the most glamorous ladies-in-waiting of the Royal Court by commission from Queen Mary II.
+In 1692, Kneller received his knighthood from William III, consequent to the success of the works.
+Kneller's Beauties emulated the Windsor Beauties by Sir Peter Lely, which were painted for Anne Hyde, duchess of York, Queen Mary II's mother.

-In the 1690s, Kneller painted the Hampton Court Beauties depicting the most glamorous ladies-in-waiting of the Royal Court for which he received, in 1692, his knighthood from William III.
-In 1695, he received, in the presence of the King, an honorary Doctorate of Law from the University of Oxford.
-In 1700, he was created a Knight of the Holy Roman Empire by Emperor Leopold I. He produced a series of "Kit-cat" portraits of 48 leading politicians and men of letters, members of the Kit-Cat Club.
+Adding to his honours, on 9 November 1695, in the presence of the King, Kneller was created Doctor of Civil Law, an honorary degree awarded by the University of Oxford now confined to the recognition of 'excellence in legal scholarship'.
+In 1700, he was also created a Knight of the Holy Roman Empire by Emperor Leopold I.

+He produced a series of "Kit-cat" portraits - recognisable from their unique 28" x 36" dimension - of 48 leading politicians and men of letters who were members of the Kit-Cat Club.

 Created a baronet by King George I on 24 May 1715, he was also head of the Kneller Academy of Painting and Drawing from 1711 until 1716 in Great Queen Street, London, which counted such artists as Thomas Gibson amongst its founding directors.
 His paintings were praised by Whig members including John Dryden, Joseph Addison, Richard Steele, and Alexander Pope.

 On the landing in Horsham Museum in West Sussex hang works of art from the museum's extensive painting collection, featuring a large 18th-century portrait of Charles Eversfield and his wife, of Denne Park House.